Interview with Dr. Dross-Gonzalez

 Site Training Director

 Dr. Dross-Gonzalez is a licensed psychologist in the State of Indiana and joined Aspire as Director of Training and Professional Development in August of 2019.
 She received her Psy.D. from the Chicago School of Professional Psychology and completed her pre-doctoral internship at Challenger/Bridgeview Therapeutic Day School, in Illinois.
-Dr. Dross-Gonzales’ theoretical orientation centers around CBT.
+Dr. Dross-Gonzalez’ theoretical orientation centers around CBT.